Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 3.5.1.
 Multiple Sites

 Another deployment variation is to set up multiple redundant sites, typically across a WAN network, which provides high availability for stateful sessions through system and session failover.
-This setup can be seen in Figure 3.11, "OpenAM Site Deployment With Multiple Sites" If the load balancer in one site goes down, the other site can resume processing requests with the authenticated user session running without interruption.
+This setup can be seen in "OpenAM Site Deployment With Multiple Sites" If the load balancer in one site goes down, the other site can resume processing requests with the authenticated user session running without interruption.
 If an OpenAM server goes down, it fails over to another OpenAM server while also keeping the authenticated user session active with uninterrupted service.

 Policy agent configuration and other configuration data can be shared among multiple, redundant sites, so that if one site fails, the other site can continue without requiring re-logging.